What is douching?

 Water bottle

 If you’re traveling or got summoned to a hookup while you were already out, enter the disposable water bottle.
-This DIY method can be useful if you’re stuck without your usual kit.
-Cheaper brands are often better because the thinner plastic makes them easier to squeeze.
+This DIY douching method can be useful if you’re stuck without your usual kit.
+Here's how to douche with a water bottle!

-You can use a disposable water bottle the same as a bulb douche.
+You can then use a disposable water bottle the same as a bulb douche.
 Unscrew the lid, fill it with water and you’re ready to go.
 The top of a water bottle can be sharp or have ridges, so don’t put it inside you – just place it against your hole without going in.

 Some sports bottles have a smooth mouthpiece which works ok if it’s well lubed, but the risk with these is higher water pressure (which can mean you over-douche).